GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 ---

 {% Aside 'caution' %} This is an API guide with detailed usage examples for the **Reporting API (v1)**, which uses the `Reporting-Endpoints` header.

-If you're already using the legacy Reporting API (`Report-To` header), head over to the [migration post](/reporting-api-migration) instead. {% endAside %}
+Are you already using the legacy
+Reporting API (`Report-To` header)?
+Head over to the [migration post](/reporting-api-migration) instead.

+Are you looking for [Network Error Logging](/network-error-logging/) documentation?
+Head over to [Network Error logging] instead.

+{% endAside %}

 Some errors only occur in production.
 You won't see them locally or during development because **real users**, **real networks**, and **real devices** change the game.
 The Reporting API helps catch some of these errors⏤such as security violations or deprecated and soon-to-be-deprecated API calls⏤across your site, and transmits them to an endpoint you've specified.

+As an example, say your new site relies on `document.write()` to load critical scripts.
+New users from different parts of the world will eventually find your site, but they're probably on much slower connections than you tested with.
+Unbeknownst to you, your site starts breaking for them because of Chrome's [browser intervention](https://www.chromestatus.com/features#intervention) for [blocking document.write() on 2G networks](https://www.chromestatus.com/features/5718547946799104).
+Without the Reporting API there's no way to know this is happening to your precious users.
+Warnings that get logged to the DevTools console are super helpful but have limited value to you as the site author.
+That's because they're local to the user's browser!
+The Reporting API changes this.
+Use it to configure, detect, and report errors to a server.
+Propagate browser warnings to a backend, catch issues across your site before they grow out of control, and prevent future bugs before they happen (e.g. know about deprecated APIs ahead of their removal).

-It lets you declare what you'd like to monitor via HTTP headers, and is operated **by the browser**.
+It lets you declare what
+you'd like to monitor via HTTP headers, and is operated **by the browser**.

 Setting up the Reporting API gives you peace of mind that when users experience these types of